Are you an adviser? Go to Unbiased Pro

 The money paid into your defined contribution pension is invested, which means your pension pot may grow or depreciate depending on investment performance.

-In other words, the ultimate value of your total payouts at the time of retirement is not guaranteed.
+In other words, the ultimate value of your total payouts at retirement is not guaranteed.

 What are the three main types of pensions?